mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 | Z-Order | Column value min/max ranges stored as Delta commit metadata | Specify columns on each run | Manually scope repeated optimization |
 | Liquid Clustering | Column value min/max ranges stored as Delta commit metadata | `ALTER TABLE ...
 CLUSTER BY` | `OPTIMIZE` uses the stored definition |

-Based on the OSS implemention, for one clustering column, Liquid Clustering uses a Z-Order curve.
+Based on the OSS implementation, for one clustering column, Liquid Clustering uses a Z-Order curve.
 For two or more columns, the Hilbert curve is used to preserve locality across dimensions.

 # Why Runtime 1.3 could become expensive